marko-londo/Sfere/README.md

 - **Dynamic Text Generation**:
-  - Leverages a fine-tuned GPT2LMHeadModel for generating narrative text that echoes the style of "The Dying Earth" at the push of a button:
+  - Leverages a fine-tuned GPT2LMHeadModel for generating narrative text that echoes the style of "The Dying Earth" and produces an illustration at the push of a button [note: this images are sourced from a folder and not instantly AI-generated *yet*]:

 ![Generated Text](Images/model_demo001.png)